 - In a while, your HDD will be visible in Disk Management as well as the File Explorer.

 That’s all you need to know in order to solve the hard drive not showing up in Disk Management.
+If still the issue is not resolved then you can Buy New Hard Disk.
 Thus, you can check the abovesaid procedures to solve the problem at the earliest.